tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ## Alternatives

+- Make `runner` automatically generate the next shrinking candidate (point schedule) and ask the client to run it, instead of just passing a shrink index for her to use in a subsequent test run or produce the point schedule herself if needed using `shrinkview`, as is our proposed design.
+This is a viable alternative, as we want all our components to be stateless as a design choice for composability.
+In fact, our original design does not preclude the possibility of implementing this.

 ## Unresolved Questions

 * Do we need a separate peer to act as our state observer?
 Maybe not, but it's